Chapel Square Mall: Conversion

 In April 2002, the city of New Haven sold the mall and redevelopment rights to William, Jackson, Ewing, Inc. of Baltimore, known for successful urban retail and mixed-use projects such as Grand Central Terminal in New York City and Liberty Place Shops in Philadelphia.
 Frustration from not being able to acquire the adjacent vacant Macy's building, which was viewed by W. J. E. as necessary to making the project a large enough retail draw, allowed a partnering developer, David Nyberg of Acton, Massachusetts, and his partner Ronald Caplan, President of the PMC Group from Philadelphia, backed by the Luber Adler Real Estate Fund to take over the redevelopment.
-Reflecting developer Nyberg's and Caplan's strength, the mall was converted into a luxury apartment complex in 2003-2004 with part of the roof removed to create an interior courtyard.
+Reflecting developer Nyberg's and Caplan's strength, the mall was converted into a luxury apartment complex in 2003–2004 with part of the roof removed to create an interior courtyard.
 It is believed to be the first indoor shopping mall to be converted into apartments in the United States.
-Several spaces on the first floor were made into street-facing venues for retail and commercial use, and although they took a couple of years to lease out after the initial construction, now include stores such as Starbucks, Sprint, Rite Aid, and Buffalo Wild Wings, as well as several local, upscale restaurants, stores, and nightspots.
+Several spaces on the first floor were made into street-facing venues for retail and commercial use, and although they took a couple of years to lease out after the initial construction, now include stores such as Chipotle Mexican Grill, Boost Mobile, Rite Aid, and Ben & Jerry's, as well as several local, upscale restaurants, stores, and nightspots.
 This redevelopment of the mall property is partially credited with helping to revive other nearby sections of downtown.